dr-leo/pandaSDMX/doc/walkthrough.rst

 This page walks through an example pandaSDMX workflow, providing explanations of some SDMX concepts along the way.
 See also :doc:`resources`, :doc:`HOWTOs <howto>` for miscellaneous tasks, and follow links to the :doc:`glossary` where some terms are explained.

-.. todo:: Maybe incorporate the following narrative sentences that were formerly in :doc:`implementation`:

-   “Typical uses for attributes are the level of confidentiality, or data quality.”

-   “For example, a constraint may reflect the fact that in a certain country there are no lakes or hospitals, and hence no data about water quality or hospitalization.”

-   “Explore the returned :class:`.Message` instance (see :ref:`implementation notes <impl-messages>`)”

 .. contents::
    :local:
    :backlinks: none